 The following is current information as reported by the World Health Organization (WHO) and the U.S. Centers for Disease Control (CDC):

-WHO—International Travel and Health (current online update, Country List)(2015) Malaria risk due predominantly to P. vivax exists throughout the year in rural areas of the 20 Terai districts bordering India, withoccasional outbreaks of P. falciparum from July to October inclusive.
+WHO—International Travel and Health (current online update, Country List)(2018) Malaria risk due predominantly to P. vivax exists throughout the year in rural areas of the 20 Terai districts bordering India, withoccasional outbreaks of P. falciparum from July through October.
 Seasonal transmission of P. vivax takes place in 45 districts of the inner Terai and mid‐hills.

 - Recommended prevention in risk areas: C – Risk of P. falciparum malaria, in combination with reported chloroquine and sulfadoxine–pyrimethamine resistance.
 Mosquito bite prevention plus atovaquone–proguanil or doxycycline or mefloquine chemoprophylaxis (select according to reported side effects and contraindications) a